Analysis | Trump caves — but not before putting the GOP in an ugly spot

 Trump decided over the Christmas holiday to threaten not to sign a combination coronavirus relief package and spending bill.
 Trump’s chief complaints: The deal delivered only $600 payments to the American people, rather than his desired $2,000, and he didn’t like the so-called pork — and especially foreign funding — in the legislation.

 The exercise was bizarre from the jump for a number of reasons.
 First was that this was a deal forged by his own administration, with Treasury Secretary Steven Mnuchin serving as lead negotiator and hailing it shortly before Trump decided to call it “a disgrace.”
-Second was that Trump raised virtually none of these concerns beforethe bill’s passage, instead waiting until after the hard work had (apparently) been done to hijack the process.
+Second was that Trump raised virtually none of these concerns before the bill’s passage, instead waiting until after the hard work had (apparently) been done to hijack the process.
 And third was that the pork that Trump and his media allies criticized not only wasn’t in the coronavirus relief bill but was rather in an accompanying omnibus spending bill — actually by and large money that Trump himself had requested in his own proposed budget.

 GOP Rep. Anthony Gonzalez (Ohio) summed it up best last week:

 The whole gambit has now fallen apart in a spectacular but utterly predictable way, with Trump relenting and signing the bill Sunday night.
 Trump dubiously claimed nonspecific concessions from Congress in voter fraud.
 He also said he will send lawmakers a “redlined” version of the bill “insisting that those funds be removed” from it.
-But Trump can insist all he wants; Congress has no duty to actually follow through on his demand to.
+But Trump can insist all he wants; Congress has no duty to actually follow through on his demand to that.

 In other words: Trump got nothing.
 The whole thing was a waste.
 It appears to have been some combination of a fit of pique, posturing for his post-presidency political efforts, and an effort to leverage Republicans into supporting his attempts to overturn the 2020 election results.